 The 20 Books of Summer Reading Challenge is hosted by Cathy from 746 Books, and at the beginning of the summer I took on the full challenge of reading 20 books from June 3rd to September 3rd.
-The following is an update on my progress two months in.
+The following is my final update on my progress.

 Halfway through the year – who else is panicking about the books you haven’t read yet? 😬 Fortunately – and I hope this is true for you too – the books I have read so far have been wonderful, including the few I read in June.

 The 2019 Louisa May Alcott Reading Challenge has come to an end (officially tomorrow, June 30th), so I’m here with my final reading update.
 I finished Rose in Bloom, and although I said in my Halfway Update that I was going to start Work, I instead proceeded to the Stories & Other Writings portion of The Library of America edition I checked out of the library.
 My thoughts are as follows.

 << The 2019 Challenge has ended.
 You can read my Wrap-Up here. >>

 Despite feeling like June just started, we are now closer to the end of it than the beginning.
 I’ve decided to use this [just over] halfway point to talk about my progress with the Louisa May Alcott Reading Challenge.
 You can learn more about this Challenge in my introductory post and at In The Bookcase; otherwise, keep reading for my thoughts on Rose in Bloom so far.